Looker (character): Emily Briggs

 Emily Briggs was a mild-mannered bank teller who lived with her husband in Gotham City before being kidnapped by the people of Abyssia, a lost underground civilization, and rescued by the Outsiders.
-She eventually learns that she is part Abyssian and gains superpowers after Halley's Comet passed Earth, the process of which also makes her extremely physically attractive and self-confident.
+Emily eventually learns that she is part Abyssian and gains superpowers after Halley's Comet passes by Earth, the process of which also makes her extremely physically attractive and self-confident.

 Joining the Outsiders

 Looker's first costume on the cover of Outsiders #31.

-After leaving Abyssia to its people, Emily returned with the Outsiders and joined their ranks as Looker.
+After leaving Abyssia to its people, Emily returns to the United States.
+Emily goes on to join the Outsiders as Looker after rescuing them from the Masters of Disaster.
 She had a short affair with team leader Geo-Force, but they eventually decide to break up.

 Some time later, Looker receives a call for help from Abyssia and discovers that a despot has conquered it.
-She loses her powers in the process before regaining them and being targeted by the Mud Pack, a group of various villains using the Clayface name.
+In the ensuing battle, Looker loses her powers.
+Shortly afterwards, Geo-Force disbands the Outsiders.
+Through unknown circumstances, Looker would regain her powers.
+She is targeted by the Mud Pack, a group of various villains using the Clayface name.

 Becoming a vampire

 Looker's second costume, from Outsiders (vol. 2) #1.

-Looker is later transformed into a vampire while defending Markovia from them.
-Her metahuman physiology suppresses some of the traditional vampiric weaknesses such as vulnerability to sunlight.
-She later becomes a fugitive after Geo-Force is framed for killing his mother Ilona.
+When Geo-Force's homeland Markovia is overrun by vampire forces, Looker and the Outsiders go to confront them.
+Roderick, the leader of the vampire, becomes smitten with Looker and transforms her into a vampire, intending to marry her.
+After the transformation into a vampire, Looker's existing powers were joined by some new abilities.
+Looker's metahuman abilities suppress some of the traditional vampiric weaknesses such as vulnerability to sunlight.

 Retirement

 Lia at some point after this may have cut her ties with her vampire coven; she also became more independent in her choice of actions.
 She became one of the hosts of the television program The Scene alongside Vicki Vale, Tawny Young, and Linda Park.

 Looker's New 52 look.
 Textless cover to National Comics: Looker #1.
 Art by Guillem March.

 Looker later resurfaces to help Batman, having become a model and no longer possessing an immunity to sunlight.
-She later joins a new incarnation of the Outsiders sanctioned by Batman Incorporated.
+She now lives alone in a mansion in Gotham City filled with framed photos of herself taken during her previous modeling days.

+Lia reappears later where it is revealed she has been publicly moonlighting in her modeling career while secretly killing members of a powerful vampire clan.
+The clan retaliates by hiring a vampire hunter to assassinate her.
+The assassin is unsuccessful as Lia was able to destroy him before leaving for Markovia to help Geo-Force fight off an invasion.